wutwere/trader-prep/README.md

 This contains everything I found useful to prepare for my upcoming Optiver Quant Trader Intern interview.

 # Links
 [Alcumus: Practice tool for math competitions](https://figgie.com/).
 Honestly the #1 way to improve at probability.
-Set difficulty to "Insanely Hard", enable "Advance Only on Mastery", and grind "Counting & Probability" until all topics are at least blue, then grind your weaknesses even further (for me, Constructive Counting, Counting with Symmetry, Advanced Probability with Combinations)
+Set difficulty to "Insanely Hard", enable "Advance Only on Mastery", and grind "Counting & Probability" until all topics are at least blue, then grind your weaknesses even further (for me, Counting with Symmetry, Advanced Probability with Combinations)

 [Brainstellar: Contains 100? common puzzles](https://brainstellar.com/puzzles).
 Helpful for technical interviews.
 You should memorize most of these